 Subscribe to Commentary RSS feed

-The world according to cartoonist Tom Stiglich, Creators Syndicate.
+The world as seen by cartoonist Tom Stiglich, Creators.com.

 When Ukraine’s president, pressed by the leaders of France and Germany, signed a peace agreement for eastern Ukraine on Feb.
 12, he hoped it would purchase several months of calm during which the beleaguered government in Kiev could move ahead with economic reforms and bolster its military defenses.
 That didn’t happen: Russian forces launched a major attack immediately after the conclusion of the agreement and captured a key town, Debaltseve.
 That raised the question of whether Western leaders would take action to punish Russian President Vladimir Putin’s violation and impede further aggression.

 What makes climate change dangerous isn’t just what we know, which is that human activity is warming the planet.
 It’s also all that we don’t know.
 How far will temperatures rise, and how fast?
 What damage will it cause?
 Will governments finally confront the problem seriously, and how effective will their efforts be?